Among the Living: Composition

-Anthrax composed the songs "I Am the Law", "Indians" and "I'm the Man" during the tour of 1986, rehearsed the first two and quickly included "I Am the Law" in their live setlist.
-Most of the songs were written in July 1986, after touring had ended.
+Anthrax composed the songs "I Am the Law", "Indians", and "I'm the Man" during the tour of 1986, rehearsed the first two, and included "I Am the Law" in their live setlist.
+Most of the songs were written in July 1986, after the tour had ended.
 At the end of July 1986, Anthrax arranged and rehearsed the new songs at Top Cat rehearsal studios in New York City, before leaving for the UK, where they joined Metallica for their European dates.

-Music critics remarked how, in contrast to other thrash metal bands who use very serious and dark lyrics, the lyrics on Among the Living are often veined with humor and were inspired by disparate sources.
-Socially conscious matters are present in songs such as "Indians", about the plight of Native Americans forced to live on reservations, "One World", which deals with the risk of nuclear holocaust and "Imitation of Life", about falseness, especially in the music business.
+Music critics praised the use of humor in Among the Livings lyrics and were inspired by disparate sources.
+Socially conscious matters are present in songs such as "Indians", about the plight of Native Americans forced to live on reservations, "One World", which deals with the risk of nuclear holocaust and "Imitation of Life", about false personas, especially in the music business.
 "Efilnikufesin (N.F.L.)" ("nise fukin life" spelled backwards) is a protest song against drug abuse and was inspired by comedian John Belushi's drug addiction and death.
 Ian is still baffled that journalists ask him why he wrote a song about the National Football League, just showing that "they haven't bothered to read the lyrics, or understand the whole point of the song."

-Two of the album's songs are based on characters and situations taken from Stephen King's work: "Among the Living" from the novel The Stand and "A Skeleton in the Closet" from the novella "Apt Pupil", a part of the Different Seasons collection.
+Two of the album's songs are based on characters and situations taken from Stephen King's work: "Among the Living" draws from the novel The Stand, and "A Skeleton in the Closet" from the novella "Apt Pupil", a part of the Different Seasons collection.
 Both Ian and Benante were avid readers of King's works.
 "I Am the Law" is based on riffs left over from the recording sessions of Spreading the Disease and is co-credited with Lilker.
 The title is the catchphrase of Judge Dredd, a comic book character whose stories were originally published in the British magazine 2000 AD, of which Ian was a reader and fan.

-"Caught in a Mosh" recounts a misadventure that happened to a roadie during an especially agitated concert; many metalheads consider it a classic thrash-metal anthem.
+"Caught in a Mosh" recounts a roadie's experience during an agitated concert; many metalheads consider it a classic thrash-metal anthem.
 Critics read it as a glorification of the slam pit and a metaphor for life struggles.
-The last song written for the album was "Horror of It All" as a tribute to Cliff Burton, whose death had touched all of the band members.
+The last song written for the album was "Horror of It All" as a tribute to Cliff Burton, whose death affected the band members.